Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: Modeling Similarity of Simulations

 \section{Modeling Similarity of Simulations}

 To formulate our methodology for learning similarity metrics that target dissipative physical systems, we turn to the fundamental quantity of entropy.
-The second law of thermodynamics states that the entropy $S$ of a physical system never decreases, thus $\Delta S \geq 0$.
-In the following, we make the reasonable assumption that the behavior of the system is continuous and non-oscillating, and that $\Delta S > 0$.
+The second law of thermodynamics states that the entropy $S$ of a closed physical system never decreases, thus $\Delta S \geq 0$.
+In the following, we make the reasonable assumption that the behavior of the system is continuous and non-oscillating, and that $\Delta S > 0$.\footnote{These assumptions are required to create sequences with meaningful ground truth distances below in Sec.~\ref{sec: sequence creation}.} Eq.~\ref{eq: entropy 1} is the Boltzmann equation from statistical mechanics \cite{boltzmann1866_Uber}, that describes $S$ in terms of the Boltzmann constant $k_b$ and the number of microstates $W$ of a system.\footnote{We do not have any a priori information about the distribution of the likelihood of each microstate in a general physical system.
+Thus, the Boltzmann entropy definition which assumes a uniform microstate distribution is used in the following, instead of more generic entropy models such as the Gibbs or Shannon entropy.}